Sectimus/madewithlovejmj/README.md

 # MadeWithLove
 ## Made with Love is a a web application that makes it easy for everyday individuals to reach out and interact with ‘Made With Love’.

-*Made with Love started in July 2016 when we became aware of families struggling to feed their children during the school holidays.
-Initially we started with donations from family and friends to make packed lunches in our homes and we distributed to local groups who provided care for children during the holidays.
-At Christmas 2016 we were able to provide 55 Christmas Hampers, to 3 local schools.
-The Hampers provide a full Christmas Dinner with all the trimmings and some special extras to help a family celebrate the Festive Season.
-Each Hamper costs £40.
-They are gift wrapped and presented to the families via the schools during the last week of term.*

 ### 2016
 *Made with Love started in July 2016 when we became aware of families struggling to feed their children during the school holidays.